annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ### Model 2
 Let us now apply k-fold cross validation to further verify our results:
+Note: the first code snippet will need to be changed by defining the model (define_model())
 ~~~
 def evaluate_model(dataX, dataY, n_folds):
 	scores, histories = list(), list()